 What are digital signatures?

-The signer needs to have sole control of the data used to create the signature.
+Additionally, the signer needs to have sole control over the data used to create the digital signature.

 How do digital signatures work?